CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 <br>

 # About The Project:
-During a two week springt at [The Tech Academy](https://www.learncodinganywhere.com/) I had the opportunity to work with a team of very talented peers on a web Application called the "Appbuilder9000"!
-We worked under Azure Devops environment being assigned 10 stories (2-9 being the main focus) to complete by the end of the sprint.
+During a two week springt at [The Tech Academy](https://www.learncodinganywhere.com/) I had the opportunity to work with a team of very talented Software Engineers on a web Application called the "Appbuilder9000"!
+We worked under Azure Devops environment following the Agile/Scrum methodogies and being assigned 10 stories (2-9 being the main focus) to complete by the end of the sprint.
+The main goal of the project was to create an app that we had was to be able to create a Create, Read, Update, Delete (CRUD) functionality,

 <img src="Accomplishment-CookieJar/images/ScreenShots/AB9000.png" alt="The-Site" width="960" height="540">